hiein2012/fops/README.md

 To install fops, simply run:

 ```
+go get github.com/hiein2012/fops
 ```
+You can find the installed folder is in $GOPATH/src/github.com/hiein2012/fops.

 Make sure your PATH includes the $GOPATH/bin directory so your commands can be easily used: